krwenholz/krwenholz.github.io/content/manager_readme.md

 I love having goals, but it's impossible to meet them reliably if you're tackling every one as a wholly new problem.
 Instead, I tend to focus on putting systems in place.
 Scott Adams has [a great post about this](https://www.scottadamssays.com/2013/11/18/goals-vs-systems/).
-This is kind of related to the whole environment thing above.

 ## Vim

-I'm just a really big fan of doing things on the command line, from coding to note taking.
+I'm just a really big fan of doing things in plain text on the command line, from coding to note taking.

 # What do I really need from my team?